Make your next meeting entertaining and educational with a speaker from Holden Forests & Gardens!

 You will need to make sure the venue has the following: an HDMI cable, a projector, and a projector screen.

 We would love to meet your information needs!
-Feel free to inquire about a topic, but be aware we may not be able to accommodate all requests and there may be additional materials fees.
+Feel free to inquire about a topic, but be aware we may not be able to accommodate all requests.
+Off-menu requests take additional time to schedule, and there may be extra materials fees.

 Participants in a Speakers Bureau program get the member flat rate of $7 when parking in the garage.
 Metered street parking is also available in the area on a first-come-first-served basis.